 To achieve our vision and mission we are guided by the following values:

 Diversity and Inclusivity

 Any interested citizen is invited to attend committee meetings.
 Applications for open positions are available in January of each year.
-Check out www.broomfieldpublicart.com for all public art programs.
+Check out broomfieldpublicart.com the locations of public art.